 Phone (Office): 413-577-0942

 My fields of research are Applied Game Theory, Behavioral and Experimental Economics and Applied Econometrics.
 My current researches use diversified methods, including mathematical modeling, experimental design and a wide range of statistical methods, to look at questions of methodological importance or policy relevance.
 I am particularly interested in investigating how people make decisions under risks in the areas of labor economics, health economics, and applied econometrics.
-For more information on my papers, current projects and future research plans, please visit the "Research" page.
+For more information on my papers and projects, current projects and future research plans, please visit the "Research" page.

 I have independently taught three college level, economics classes - "The Global Economy" and "The Introduction to Game Theory" at Georgia State University, and "Quantitative Methods in Applied Economics" at University of Massachusetts Amherst.
 I also taught "Applied Microeconomic Theory II," the second course in the Microeconomics sequence for graduate students.
 The experience with the students has been very rewarding; both my teaching skills and philosophies evolve with the valuable feedback from my students.
 For my teaching philosophy and more information on these courses, please visit the "Teaching" page.